 *Correction – no one is ever too old to be excited about ice cream.

 Swansea seemed like the ideal spot for a girly getaway.
 Close enough to home to make getting there easy – no planes or passports – but far enough away to feel like a brand new adventure.
-We wanted easy, new, and fun – so a UK staycation in Swansea Bay was perfect.
+We wanted easy, new, and fun – so a UK staycation in Swansea Bay, South Wales was perfect.

 It’s not as close as you might think for us, though.
 The train to Swansea from Bournemouth takes five hours.
 Five hours!
 No wonder neither of us has ever been to Wales before.
 We arrived in Swansea feeling exhausted, but within minutes of settling in at Morgans Hotel we felt much better.
 A stately, four star hotel in the city centre, Morgans had a really welcoming feel and the staff on the front desk were absolutely lovely.
 With a bottle of wine to greet us in the room, and a huge tub in the luxurious bathroom, we were very quickly feeling like ourselves again.